home-assistant/home-assistant.io/source/_components/ps4.markdown

 ha_iot_class: Local Polling
 ---

-The `ps4` component allows you to control a
+The `ps4` integration allows you to control a
 [Sony PlayStation 4 console](https://www.playstation.com/en-us/explore/ps4/).

-- This component supports controlling a single PlayStation 4 for your instance.
+- This integration supports controlling a single PlayStation 4 for your instance.
 Additional consoles may be supported in a future release.

 ## {% linkable_title Requirements %}